jackieju/Resume/simple_resume.md

 - When building the platform for stockstar.com, I wrote a **data engine which crosses linux/windows/aix and db2/mssql/oracle.**

 - When working for Adways.net, as CTO.
 I built all dev process, technical infrastructure and responsible for new production/strategy research.
-In 2007, I designed the new stragegy:1.
-SNS app, 2.
-IPhone App, 3.
+In 2007, I designed 3 new stragegies for company:1.
+SNS App, 2. iPhone App, 3.
 Ali App, which became company's main income source in the following 10 years.

-- In my startup in Singpore, I created an  **iphone-brained robot**, with Arduino, in 2011.
+- In my startup in Singpore, I created an  **iPhone-brained robot**, with Arduino, in 2011.
 Video: https://v.youku.com/v_show/id_XMzI0OTg3MTky.html?spm=a2h0j.11185381.listitem_page1.5!5~A

 - Wrote an ios online game "xiakexing"(now renamed to https://itunes.apple.com/cn/app/%E4%BE%A0%E5%AE%A2%E8%A1%8C2/id543763319?mt=8), which was ever been **top 150 in game category.**